 In-bed sleepers are still a question mark.

-Studies on the safety of in-bed sleepers are underway, but the results aren’t in yet, so the AAP can’t recommend for or against them.
+Studies on the safety of in-bed sleepers are underway, but the results aren’t in yet, so the AAP’s safe sleep guidelines don’t recommend for or against them.
 There are no Consumer Product Safety Commission safety standards for in-bed sleepers, either, which should be worrisome for parents using products like the DockaTot, By Your Side co-sleepers, or Snuggle Nests.
 Research is ongoing.

 Frequent wake-ups keep your baby safe.